reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 When you were passing `onSquareClick={handleClick}`, you were passing the `handleClick` function down as a prop.
 You were not calling it!
 But now you are *calling* that function right away--notice the parentheses in `handleClick(0)`--and that's why it runs too early.
 You don't *want* to call `handleClick` until the user clicks!

-You could fix by creating a function like `handleFirstSquareClick` that calls `handleClick(0)`, a function like `handleSecondSquareClick` that calls `handleClick(1)`, and so on.
-You would pass (rather than call) these functions down as props like `onSquareClick={handleFirstSquareClick}`.
-This would solve the infinite loop.
+You could fix this by creating functions like `handleFirstSquareClick` that call `handleClick(0)`, `handleSecondSquareClick` that call `handleClick(1)`, and so on.
+Then, you would pass (rather than call) these functions down as props, such as `onSquareClick={handleFirstSquareClick}`.
+This approach would resolve the infinite loop.

 However, defining nine different functions and giving each of them a name is too verbose.
 Instead, let's do this: